 Please ensure you meet these requirements to be able to foster for BWAR:

-✓ I live within 1 hour of Asheville, NC (If you live outside of this area, you may still be able to foster for BWAR or we can direct you to another group who needs your help!)
+✓ I live within 1 hour of Asheville, NC, or in a BWAR County Chapter (currently McDowell, NC; Henderson, NC; Dickenson, TN; and Rutherford, NC.)
+If you live outside of one of these areas, you may still be able to foster for BWAR or we can direct you to another group who needs your help!

 ✓ I am able and willing to transport pet to veterinary appointments and adoption days as needed

-✓ I own my home, or my landlord allows pets (we must call landlords to confirm)
+✓ I own my home, or my landlord allows pets and I’ve notified them of my desire to foster for BWAR (we must call landlords to confirm)

-✓ Everyone in my home are in agreement of fostering
+✓ Everyone in my home is in agreement of fostering

 ✓ If anyone in my home has allergies, the foster animal can be kept separate

-✓ I am able to totally separate my foster pet from my own pet(s), especially for a short quarantine period and/or feeding (crate can be provided!)
+✓ I am able to totally separate my foster animal from my own pet(s), especially during the quarantine period of two weeks (sometimes longer) and/or feeding time (crate can be provided!)

 ✓ Another person is available to transport animal in case of emergency if I am unavailable